wds4/tribal-tapestry/experiment/rules.md

 <h1 align="center" >The Rules of the Social Mode</h1>

+The context-dependent application of the following rules (with the possible exception of the first rule, which is context-independent) is the key to the recognition of their existence.

 ## First Rule (_Blind Spot_)

 We don't talk about the social mode.